<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </blockquote>

-<p class="wp-block-paragraph"><strong><mark style="background-color:rgba(0, 0, 0, 0)" class="has-inline-color has-accent-color">Coincidentally with vaccines in the works..</mark></strong></p>
+<p class="wp-block-paragraph"><strong><mark style="background-color:rgba(0, 0, 0, 0)" class="has-inline-color has-accent-color">Please do read the rest at the link provided</mark></strong></p>

 <p class="wp-block-paragraph"></p>